farhiongit/datetime/README.md

 File dates_tu_check.c implements unit tests using check as a framework.

-Please read dates.h for more details.
+Please read dates.pdf for more details.